We take responsibility for the green transition

 Continued transparency and reporting

 We see transparency as a natural part of running a responsible business.
 Therefore, we will continue to report openly on our work across the ESG areas.
-We will continue to produce our annual climate report, follow up on our Science Based Targets, report according to Real ESG and fulfil our commitments under the UN Global Compact.
+We will continue to produce our annual climate accounts, follow up on our Science Based Targets, report in accordance with Real ESG and fulfil our commitments under the UN Global Compact.

 Strengthened data foundation.
-We are strengthening and expanding our data foundation.
-Our reported data builds on a solid foundation from previous years and is continuously becoming more comprehensive and accurate, including data we collect ourselves and data received from suppliers and other external organizations.
+We are working to strengthen and expand our data foundation.
+Our reported data builds on a solid foundation from previous years and is becoming increasingly comprehensive and accurate.
+This applies both to the data we collect ourselves and to the data we receive from external parties such as suppliers.